jpmckinney/pupa-ruby/README.md

 The [pupa-validate](https://npmjs.org/package/pupa-validate) npm package can be used to validate JSON documents using the faster JSV.
 In an example case, using JSV instead of the `json-schema` gem reduced by half the time to validate 10,000 documents.

-### Parsing JSON

-If the rest of your scraper is fast, you may see an improvement by using the `oj` gem.
-Just `require 'oj'` and Pupa.rb will automatically pick it up, since it uses [MultiJson](https://github.com/intridea/multi_json).

 ### Profiling

 You can profile your code using [perftools.rb](https://github.com/tmm1/perftools.rb).
 First, install the gem: